wp99cp/bachelor-thesis/documentation/docs/pre-processing/clean_up_masks.md

 The following masks are manually checked, cleaned up and edited:

-The existing mask was calculated combining the ExoLab snow mask, s2cloudless for clouds and `32TNS_10m_COP_Lakes` combined with `32TNS_30m_JRC_surfaceWater` for water.

 To help with the cleanup you can use the jupyter notebook: `cleanup.ipynb`.

 | Date              | Description of Scene                                                                                                                                  | Method                                                                                                                                                                                      |